anirudh-modi/JS-essentials/Functions/Functions.md

 ## Blocked scoped function declaration

-Prior to ES6, the functions were always hosited either in the nearest function scope or the global scope.
-However, in ES6 the decalation of function have changes a little.
+Prior to ES6, the functions were always hoisted either in the nearest function scope or the global scope.
+However, in ES6 the declaration of function have changes a little.

 ````javascript
 {